dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

   - _D_ is non-final.
   - _D_ is late, final, and has no initializing expression.

-The late final variable declaration with no initializer is special in that it is the only final variable which can be the target of an assignment.
-It can only be assigned once, but this is enforced dynamically rather than statically.
+The late final variable declaration with no initializer is permitted, and introduces a variable which may be assigned to so long as the variable is not known to be definitely assigned.
+The property that the variable is never mutated after initialization is enforced dynamically rather than statically.

 An instance variable declaration may be declared `covariant` iff it introduces an implicit setter.